goldsborough/algs4/graphs/README.md

 Definition: Vertices `v` and `w` are *connected* if there is a path between them.

-Goal: Preprocess a graph to answer queries of the form "is `v` connected to `w`?"
+Goal: Preprocess a graph to answer queries of the form "is `v` connected to `w`?

 Connected component API: